Prince de Neufchatel

-The Prince de Neufchatel was a fast sailing United States schooner-rigged privateer, built in New York by Adam and Noah Brown circa 1812.
+Prince de Neufchatel was a fast sailing United States schooner-rigged privateer, built in New York by Adam and Noah Brown circa 1812.
 She is a fine example of the peak of development of the armed schooner.
-Neufchatel operated in mainly European waters, preying on British shipping during the War of 1812.
+During the War of 1812, Neufchatel operated mainly in European waters, preying on British merchant shipping.
 Noted for her speed, at one time she outran seventeen men-of-war.
 In 1813, operating in the English Channel, she took nine British prizes in quick succession.
-She also delivered a crushing defeat to the boats of a British frigate that tried to capture her.
+On 11 October 1814, Prince de Neufchatel repelled a cutting-out party from HMS Endymion that attempted to capture her.
 The British finally captured her in December 1814; she was broken up in 1815.